 It’s increasingly challenging for distributors to be profitable.
-In many cases, the products sold are commodities so, without clear differentiation, distributors need to compete on price, which hurts profitability.
-How can a distributor differentiate themselves without having to drop their price to unprofitable levels?
-One way is to scan proof-of-delivery (POD) documents and manage them electronically so that they are instantly available when needed for invoicing, to answer customer questions and to resolve disputes.
+How can distributors differentiate themselves without having to drop their prices to unprofitable levels to remain competitive?
+One way is to scan proof-of-delivery (POD) documents and manage them electronically.
+This helps improve their bottom line by making proof-of-delivery documents instantly available:

-Below are two scenarios where document scanning and electronic management of PODs leads directly to happy customers and increased profitability.
+Below are two example distribution scenarios where document scanning and electronic management of PODs leads directly to happy customers and increased profitability.

-Upon returning from their deliveries, a driver drops off a stack of POD documents at the warehouse.
+Upon returning from their deliveries, a driver drops off a stack of proof-of-delivery documents at the warehouse.
 One POD is lost for a delivery that was successfully made in full.
-Murphy’s Law: following receipt of their invoice, the customer calls in and complains that the delivery was not made in full—perhaps mistakenly.
+Following receipt of their invoice, the customer calls in and complains about the incomplete delivery.
 Upon searching for the POD, neither the warehouse nor accounts receivable can find it.
 This puts the distributor in the uncomfortable position of having to make a second shipment or crediting the customer—each of which results in lost money and an unhappy customer.

 Scenario B: Partial Delivery

 As in Scenario A, a driver drops of a stack of proofs-of-delivery at the warehouse, but in this case, he notes that one of the deliveries was only partially made.
 He makes a handwritten note on one of the PODs to let the warehouse know, but has to leave it on someone’s desk.